tarplayer1/multicreate/README.md

+#INDEX.HTML is the tutorial update=D just telling you
 # Multicreate

 Multicreate is a 2D world-building game where players can create, modify, and save their own worlds using various block types.
 This game features block manipulation, player movement, and a save/load system, allowing players to save their creations in JSON or TXT formats.